Blosc/blosc2_grok/ANNOUNCE.md

-Announcing blosc2-grok 0.2.0
+Announcing blosc2-grok 0.2.1
 ============================

-This is a minor release, were the default parameters are automatically changed to the defaults in blosc2-grok without having to call `set_params_defaults`.
+This is a minor release, where the default parameters are automatically changed to the defaults in blosc2-grok without having to call `set_params_defaults`.
 For more info, you can have a look at the release notes in: